 - Interviews over 60 minutes long should be avoided.
 Many participants have a concentration span of around 30 – 45 minutes.
 If an interview lasts longer, it’s not only featured by a diminishing return.
 Also the probability of possible “false positives” increases – where interviewees will say, what they think the interviewer would like to hear to finish the interview quicker.

 - The smaller the scale of a test object, the more it makes sense to replace and/or support the testing of individual interviews with crowd testing.
 For this, the test object will have to be a little more advanced or at a later stage of the product, than it would be required for classic user testing.
-In a face-to-face user test, the interviewer may interfere during the test, where he/she may adjust the interview questions according to the feedback given by the interviewee.
+In a face-to-face user test, the interviewer may interfere with the test, where he/she may adjust the interview questions according to the feedback given by the interviewee.
 This does not work with crowd testing.

 Recommendation: Before you test your own application, you should first test one or two of the main competitors.
 Why?
 Somebody has already built a fully functional “prototype”, which addresses a similar problem as your own application.
 It usually is a great learning experience to receive direct feedback on how your product could be improved with regard to the competition or what the interviewees like about your competitor.

 User tests should be carried out on a regular basis, which means at least once a month – and that regardless of concrete tasks.
 It is important that user tests become a critical element of the product development process within your organization.

 It is not important under what flag inside the company this will be established.
 For example, if the label ‘product discovery’ as a collaborative process helps within the Lean Startup methodology to keep the budget and attention of the stakeholders – then so be it.
 The main thing is that you can run user tests regularly, also referred to as “continuous user testing”.

 With Whom Should User Tests Be Organized?